google/tcp_killer/README.md

 Shuts down a TCP connection on Linux or macOS.
 Local and remote endpoint arguments can be copied from the output of 'netstat -lanW'.

-The functionality offered by *tcp_killer* is intended to mimic [TCPView](https://technet.microsoft.com/en-us/sysinternals/tcpview.aspx)'s "Close Connection" functionality on Linux and macOS.
+The functionality offered by *tcp_killer* is intended to mimic [TCPView](https://technet.microsoft.com/en-us/sysinternals/tcpview.aspx)'s "Close Connection" functionality and [tcpdrop](http://man.openbsd.org/tcpdrop.8)'s functionality on Linux and macOS.

 ## Basic Usage